3 Big Tech CEOs, 3 ways of spinning privacy

 At Microsoft’s Build developer conference last week, Satya Nadella’s keynote, more so than Zuckerberg’s and Pichai’s, seemed aimed at developers.
 But make no mistake that Microsoft knew that Washington, Wall Street, and others were listening, too.
 While Microsoft has so far largely escaped tough scrutiny over privacy issues, two minutes into his remarks Nadella repeated his “privacy is a human right” mantra, and proceeded to talk about privacy as a sort of pact between platform companies and developers.

-“[As engineers we need to truly incorporate [trust] in the design process, in the tooling around how we build things, so when we think about privacy and the fact that privacy is a human right, its as much of an engineering design principle as an engineering process issue,” he said.
+“As engineers, we need to truly incorporate [trust] in the design process, in the tooling around how we build things, so when we think about privacy and the fact that privacy is a human right, it’s as much of an engineering design principle as an engineering process issue,” he said.
 “Same thing with cybersecurity.
 Same thing with AI ethics.”

 One announcement was surely meant for Washington’s ears.
 Nadella announced a new open-source election infrastructure project Microsoft is building with Portland, Oregon-based election technology developer Free & Fair.
 The two are developing homomorphic encryption that will help ensure “real transparency and verifiability” in voting systems, Nadella said.